 See Grantor and Writer.

 A unilateral contract giving the buyer the right, but not the obligation, to buy or sell a commodity, or a futures contract, at a specified price within a certain time period.
 It is unilateral because only one party (the buyer) has the right to demand performance on the contract.
-If the buyer exercises his right, the seller (writer or grantor) must fulfill his obligation at the strike price, regardless of the current market price of the asset.
+If the buyer exercises their right, the seller (writer or grantor) must fulfill their obligation at the strike price, regardless of the current market price of the asset.